Secrets & Lies (Australian TV series): U.S. version

 On 4 February 2014, the production company behind this version announced that a US version with the same title was in the works for ABC and would be co-produced with ABC Studios with a series penalty if the project is held back or not greenlighted by the network.
 The series premiered in the U.S. on 1 March 2015.
 Ryan Phillippe stars in this adaptation.
 On May 7, 2015, the series was renewed for a second season, which premiered on September 25, 2016.

-On 2024, A loose Philippine adaptation will be released on Sari Sari Channel.
-Meryll Soriano and Baron Geisler stars in this adaptation.
+A loose Philippine adaptation was to be released in 2024 on Sari Sari Channel.
+Meryll Soriano and Baron Geisler were to star in this adaptation.